programble/rcmp/README.md

 ![](http://stillmaintained.com/programble/rcmp.png)

-A Github commit hook IRC bot written in Ruby with Sinatra and Net::YAIL.
+A Github commit hook IRC bot written in Ruby with Sinatra and Cinch.

 ## License